Does IQ test determine intelligence

 Block, N.J & Dworkin, G. (1976).
 The IQ controversy: critical reading.

 New York: Pantheon Books.

 Buros, O. K. (ed).
 (1999).
 Mental measurements yearbook.
 Highland Park,

 NJ: Gryphon Press.

 Dworetzky, J.P.
 (1982).
 Introduction to theories of learning.
 Englewood cliffs,

 Hergenhahn, B.R.
 (1982).
 An introduction to the theories of learning (2ND ED.).

 Englewood Cliffs, NJ: Prentice-Hill, Inc

 Sarason, S. B. (1981).
 Psychology misdirected.
 New York: The Free Press.

-- ways of iq test essay
+- iq test valid measurement of intelligence essay